Skip to main content

 Event handlers MUST persist across provider changes.

-If a provider is changed, existing event handlers will still fire.
+If the underlying provider is changed, existing client and API event handlers will still fire.
 This means that the order of provider configuration and event handler addition is independent.

 Requirement 5.2.7